North Shore by the mile

 87.0 Onion River Road/Forest Road 336.
 This is how you get to the trailhead for the very popular two-mile Oberg Mountain hiking loop, where frequent overlooks give hikers views of the lake and inland maple forest.

-The parking area also a trailhead for the Sugarbush ski trails in winter.
+The parking area also is a trailhead for the Sugarbush ski trails in winter.

 It's a great place to stay, but you also can enjoy the view from the window-lined restaurant, have a drink in front of the wood-burning fire, wander on the beach or walk through the covered bridge.